en

 So what factors can motivate in picking in-house law careers over private practice?
 Read 4 key differences below.

-Private Practice vs In-house: at a glance
+Clients: Private Practice vs In-House

 Working in private practice inevitably serves a portfolio of clients, and solicitors are often encouraged to bring in their own clients to drive revenue.
 These clients, with different needs, limitations and advantages, challenge solicitors to do the research properly from scratch each time.